evanca/quick-portfolio/projects/zones/zones2.md

 B: Allow users to discover points of interest in the space through exploration.
 - B1.
 Later prototypes supported exploration and play.
 - B2.
-Early prototypes led listeneres through the experience like a tour.
+Early prototypes led listeners through the experience like a tour.

 C: Sound should support exploration, visuals should reveal newly discovered information.
 - C1.
-Later prototypes used sound for way-finding and visuals to present information .
+Later prototypes used sound for way-finding and visuals to present information.
 - C2.
 Early prototypes used visual wayfinding and sound was used for aesthetics only.